Moonspell: New albums (2010–present)

 In July 2010, vocalist Fernando Ribeiro revealed the band was working on a new album, which he described as "the most exciting, sexiest, darkest, heaviest and catchiest stuff we've written in ages!".
 In December 2011 Moonspell signed with Napalm Records, and Ribeiro released the following statement:

 "Signing with Napalm is a firm step into cutting all bullshit and work with people who truly believe in us and respect our longevity, while helping us to embrace those who have been arriving in the last years to start with us yet another kingdom of darkness under the moon.
 Our new album is a statement.
 Our blood is the ink.
 Your skin, the scrolls upon we will write.
 Napalm Records, our messenger.
 Be ready."

 Around the same time, Aires Pereira was admitted as a full member of the band, after playing live with them for eight years.

 In January 2012, Moonspell revealed the title of the new album to be Alpha Noir, with a release date of 27 April 2012 and a special edition set to include the album's "musical twin", Omega White.
 The band's press release cited Bathory, King Diamond, Onslaught, early Metallica, Testament, and Artillery as influences for Alpha Noir, which was described as "an incendiary album".
 Omega White was instead described as an album of "pure atmosphere and shadow", an homage to Type O Negative and The Sisters of Mercy and similar to Moonspell's second album Irreligious.
 Alpha Noir and Omega White were both produced and mixed by Tue Madsen, who had previously worked on the band's Under Satanæ and Night Eternal records.

 In 2015, Moonspell released a new album titled Extinct.
 This album continued Moonspell's trend into darker and more gothic music.

 On 3 November 2017, they released a concept album named 1755.
 It detailed the story of the 1755 Lisbon earthquake, and was sung entirely in Portuguese, apart from some choirs in Latin.

 On 3 July 2020, Moonspell announced that Mike Gaspar, the original drummer, had left the band, and that he would be replaced by Hugo Ribeiro.

 On 26 February 2021, Moonspell released their 12th album called Hermitage.

-Moonspell is currently working on a new album scheduled for release in late 2025 or 2026.
-They also plan to do several 30th anniversary tours for their first three studio albums, from 2025 to 2028.
+In 2024, Moonspell announced their plan to record a new album that was scheduled for release in 2025 or 2026.
+They have also planned to do several 30th anniversary tours for their first three studio albums, from 2025 to 2028.
+In October 2025, Ribeiro announced that they would start recording their follow-up to Hermitage in December.
+By January 2026, he announced that Moonspell had almost completed mixing the album.
+He stated that the upcoming album would be a "very atmospheric and gothic metal album" and have beautiful songs as well as strong and catchy choruses.
+On 8 March 2026, Moonspell announced that Far from God is the name of their thirteenth studio album, released on 3 July.